crupper/walmart_transactions_parser/analytics/README.md

     `http://localhost:8000/analytics/graph.html`

 You should now see the **"Historical Price Tracker"** page with both the single-item and multi-line charts populated with your data.

+---

+### Testing

+The `historical_prices.py` script is covered by unit tests.
+For more information on how to run the tests, please refer to the main `README.md` file in the project root.